Dosage form: cream

-Betamethasone Dipropionate cream, 0.05% (augmented) contains Betamethasone Dipropionate, USP, a synthetic adrenocorticosteroid, for dermatologic use in an emollient base.
-Betamethasone, an analog of prednisolone, has a high degree of corticosteroid activity and a slight degree of mineralocorticoid activity.
-Betamethasone Dipropionate is the 17, 21-dipropionate ester of betamethasone.
+Betamethasone Dipropionate cream USP, 0.05% contains Betamethasone Dipropionate USP, a synthetic adrenocorticosteroid, for dermatologic use.
+Betamethasone, an analog of prednisolone, has a high degree of glucocorticoid activity and a slight degree of mineralocorticoid activity.

 Betamethasone Dipropionate - Clinical Pharmacology

-Topical corticosteroids can be absorbed through normal intact skin.
-Inflammation and/or other disease processes in the skin may increase percutaneous absorption.
-Occlusive dressings substantially increase the percutaneous absorption of topical corticosteroids.
-(See DOSAGE AND ADMINISTRATION section.)
+Topical corticosteroids can be absorbed from normal intact skin.
+Inflammation and/or other disease processes in the skin increase percutaneous absorption.
+Occlusive dressings substantially increase the percutaneous absorption of topical corticosteroids (See DOSAGE AND ADMINISTRATION).

 Indications and Usage for Betamethasone Dipropionate

-Conditions which augment systemic absorption include the application of the more potent corticosteroids, use over large surface areas, prolonged use, and the addition of occlusive dressings.
-Use of more than one corticosteroid-containing product at the same time may increase total systemic glucocorticoid exposure.
-(See DOSAGE AND ADMINISTRATION section.)
+Conditions which augment systemic absorption include the application of the more potent steroids, use over large surface areas, prolonged use, and the addition of occlusive dressings (See DOSAGE AND ADMINISTRATION).

 Therefore, patients receiving a large dose of a potent topical steroid applied to a large surface area should be evaluated periodically for evidence of HPA axis suppression by using the urinary free cortisol and ACTH stimulation tests.
 If HPA axis suppression is noted, an attempt should be made to withdraw the drug, to reduce the frequency of application, or to substitute a less potent steroid.